npope/home-assistant-crestron-component/README.md

 This configuration is based on THV-TSTAT/THSTATs, but should work with any thermostat that can be represented by similar analog/digital joins.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
+- _heat_sp_join_: analog join that represents the heat setpoint
+- _cool_sp_join_: analog join that represents the cool setpoint
+- _reg_temp_join_: analog join that represents the room temperature read by the thermostat.
+The CHV-TSTAT calls this the "regulation temperture" because it my be derived from averaging a bunch of room temperature sensors.
+This is so called because it is the temperature used by the thermostat to decide when to make calls for heating or cooling.
+- _mode_heat_join_: digital feedback (read-only) join that is high when the thermostat is in heating mode
+- _mode_heat_join_: digital feedback (read-only) join that is high when the thermostat is in cooling mode
+- _mode_auto_join_: digital feedback (read-only) join that is high when the thermostat is in auto mode
+- _mode_off_join_: digital feedback (read-only) join that is high when the thermostat mode is set to off
+- _fan_on_join_: digital feedback (read-only) join that is high when the thermostat fan mode is set to (always) on
+- _fan_on_join_: digital feedback (read-only) join that is high when the thermostat fan mode is set to auto
+- _h1_join_: digital feedback (read-only) join that represents the state of the stage 1 heat relay
+- _h2_join_: digital feedback (read-only) join that represents the state of the stage 2 heat relay
+- _c1_join_: digital feedback (read-only) join that represents the state of the stage 1 cool relay
+- _fa_join_: digital feedback (read-only) join that represents the state of the stage fan relay

 ### Shades